PKU-ZLR/PKU-ZLR.github.io/_pages/about.md

 Research
 ======
-My research focuses on HW/SW co-design tailored for modern cloud computing and data center systems.
-I am particularly interested in resource allocation strategies, task scheduling methodologies, and shared resource partitioning techniques in data centers.
+My research interests lie primarily in the fields of Operating Systems, Program Analysis and Hardware in general.
+My currently research focuses on static analysis for  resource allocation strategies, task scheduling methodologies, and shared resource partitioning techniques in data centers.

+Drop me an email if you’d like to chat!